mbabynames search ✿

 Farah Iris

-Farah translates to "noble and strong".
+Farah translates to "joy".
 Iris to "rainbow".
 Together they create a full-name meaning with real texture.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast